 States of Matter

-How do you create a TATE Modern video experience about the new extension opening while avoiding making it a clichéd puff piece?
+But how do you create a video experience for the Tate Modern and avoid making a clichéd puff piece?

-We collaborated with the Icelandic avant-rock band Sigur Rós and digital agency Phantom to create States of Matter, an interactive video experience exploring the past, present and future of Tate Modern.
+Secondly, you collaborate with the Icelandic avant-rock band Sigur Rós and digital agency Phantom.
+Collectively, we created an interactive video experience that explores the past, present and future of the gallery.

-We created an interactive, multi-layered video experience – Liquid, Solid, Air and Plasma.
-These four ‘states’ mirrored the past, present, changing and future of Tate Modern, with reference to the history of the Bankside power station that hosts it.
+This resulted in an interactive, multi-layered project – Exploring Liquid, Solid, Air and Plasma.
+The four different ‘states’ mirrored the past, present, change and future of Tate Modern, with a reference to the history of the Bankside power station that hosts it.

-We developed the entire concept collaboratively with Sigur Rós and Tate, in order to make sure each stem of the track would explore a specific theme within the overarching concepts of States of Matter.
+We developed the concept collaboratively with Sigur Rós and Tate, in order to make sure each stem of the track explored a specific theme within the overarching concepts of States of Matter.

-The Liquid track would observe a living fluid in the Drum – a new section in Tate Modern’s extension.
-The Solid track would use archive footage showing off the extension.
+‘Liquid’ would observe a living fluid within The Drum – a new section in the Tate Modern’s extension.

-The project was a commercial and cultural success and garnered thousands in earned media from the likes of publications such as Pitchfork, NME, Nowness and It’s Nice That.
+The project garnered thousands in earned media from publications such as Pitchfork, NME, Nowness and It’s Nice That.